Eidsiva-Energi/terraform-modules/confluent-kafka/topic/README.md

 }
 ```
 #### Advanced AVRON
-For a more detailed explination of all the different schema options, check out: [More advanced AVRO schema options](detailedAvroExample.md)
+For a more detailed explanation of all the different schema options, check out: [More advanced AVRO schema options](detailedAvroExample.md)